Norfolk is where the North folk live, in the flatlands under the big sky.

 These boats have a satellite TV, so we didn’t even have to miss out on the World Cup and Love Island

 The first night we camped wild, not at a proper mooring.
 We stuck hooks in the mud and twisted the blue nylon ropes into figures of eight around the cleats, fore and aft.
-Incorrectly no doubt but it held for the night.
+It held for the night.

-There are speed limits along the broads, 4, 5, and a maximum of 6mph.
-When driving you are advised to look behind you, to look at the wash.
+There are speed limits along the broads, 4mph, 5mph, and a maximum of 6mph.
+When driving you are advised to look behind you, to look at the ‘wash’.
 Going over the speed limit damages the banks of tall rushes.
 If you come across a yacht you must slow right down and cut behind them.
 You must drive 3 or 4 hours a day to charge up the battery.

 We watched as sunset glowed orange and grey over the reeds; ducks flew slowly overhead.